darraghenright/darraghenright.github.io/blog/2019/02/uniquely-labelled-form-elements-in-vue-components.md

 ## But...

-There's a problem here though—if we reuse this component in various parts of our document, the `input#search-term` is no longer a _unique_ id and is no longer an identifiable labelled control.
-Clicking on any `search-box` label will always focus the _first_ input that id.
+There's a problem here—if we reuse this component in various parts of our document, the `input#search-term` is no longer a _unique_ id and is no longer an accurately identifiable labelled control.
+Clicking on any `search-box` label will always focus the _first_ input with that id.
+Not much good if you have more than one instance on the page.

 ## Solution

 Fortunately, a solution is very straightforward!
-We just need to create a computed property with a unique id for each component.
+We need to create a computed property with a unique id for each component.

 `_uid` to the rescue.
 It's an internal property of each component—an integer id that Vue assigns to uniquely identify each component it creates.